 It is ideal for students to secure part-time and/or seasonal work during their time as a student in order to ensure they have some work history built up before graduation.
 Of course, it is best when students are able to find work that most directly relates to their long-term career goals but establishing a history of any type of work experience is important as it will show future employers that the individual understands workplace dynamics and has demonstrated the ability to successfully multitask by holding a job while also maintaining strong academics.
 Making great impressions in the workplace is also a powerful networking strategy that can lead to future opportunities.

 “An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.”
 (National Association of Colleges & Employers)

 To identify internship opportunities students should regularly search online for posted opportunities while also putting their personal networking skills into practice by directly contacting individuals in their field.
 Cold-calling relevant businesses/organizations and also using sources such as LinkedIn can be extremely helpful in developing new contacts.
 Students should also utilize contacts they already have (professors, advisors, coaches, fellow students, community members, etc.) by ensuring everyone in their network is aware of the type of opportunity they are seeking and has been directly asked if they know anyone within the field who they might be able to refer the student to.
 The Office of Career Development & Leadership assists with this process as well by posting all known opportunities at www.collegecentral.com/ncwc while also coaching students on their personal networking strategies.

 Interested in a Remote/Virtual Experience?

-Below are a few reputable organizations who work with a wide range of industries to offer opportunities:
+Below are a few reputable organizations that work with a wide range of industries to offer opportunities: